Live Rural NL retaliates against Ellen’s stance of “Stop Seal Hunting in Canada”

 Live Rural NL –

-Posted on April 7, 2011, in Heritage, Tradition and tagged canada, Danny Williams (politician), ellen, Ellen Degeneres, Harp Seal, hunt, Newfoundland, Newfoundland and Labrador, People for the Ethical Treatment of Animals, Quebec, seal, Seal hunting, sealskin.
+Posted on April 7, 2011, in Culture, Tourism and tagged canada, Danny Williams (politician), ellen, Ellen Degeneres, Harp Seal, hunt, Newfoundland, Newfoundland and Labrador, pamela anderson, Paul McCartney, People for the Ethical Treatment of Animals, PETA, Quebec, seal, Seal hunting, sealskin, sid simon.
 Bookmark the permalink.
-17 Comments.
+272 Comments.